bernie-g/geckolib-docs/Getting-Started.md

 ```

 ## Installing the Plugin
 In order to use blockbench (bedrock) animations in forge, you'll need to install the Geckolib blockbench plugin.
-You can find it by going to File -> Plugins -> Available -> Search for _"GeckoLib Animation Utils"_
+You can find it by going to File -> Plugins -> Available -> Search for _"GeckoLib Animation Utils"_.
+Keep in mind the plugin is only available for BlockBench 3.6+, so make sure to fix it.

 ![blockbench plugin](https://i.softwarelocker.net/CIPrU7.png)